choephix/smart-gpt/README.md

 ## Usage

-Make sure to add your OpenAI API key to the browser's address bar
+Make sure to add your OpenAI API key to the browser's address bar.

 *(e.g. `https://smart-gpt.stackblitz.io/?k=sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`)*

+Having it work this way also means you can just bookmark the link it with the key included.